DataStax-Academy/zdm-scenario-katapod/step8.md

 ```

 During this phase, you can go to the Grafana dashboard and check
-the behaviour of Target in particular looking at the
+the behaviour of Target: in particular, looking at the
 "Read Throughput" and "Read Latency" plots (both per-instance and aggregate):
 there, any performance problem would be easy to spot.